amit010/amit010.github.io/_pages/about.md

 Prior to my doctoral studies, I worked as a research assistant at the
 <a href='https://mmkhansajeeb.com/cailresearchgroup.html'>Cognitive Agents and Interaction Lab (CAIL)</a>,
 where my work encompassed a diverse range of real-world problem-solving.
 These included tackling challenges in multi-agent coordination, optimization, as well as planning and scheduling.
+More specifically, I applied local search and particle swarm optimization (PSO) based algorithms for solving Continuous Distributed Constraint Optimization
+Problems (C-DCOPs) in multi-agent systems.
 </p>

 <p style="text-align:justify">